Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Assign RT1 to AzureFirewallSubnet.
 - [ ] On Firewall, configure a DNAT rule.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You have an Azure Subscription named Sub1.
+### You have an Azure Subscription named Sub1.
 You have an Azure Storage account named Sa1 in a resource group named RG1.
 Users and applications access the blob service and the file service in Sa1 by using several shared access signatures (SASs) and stored access policies.
 You discover that unauthorized users accessed both the file service and the blob service.
 You need to revoke all access to Sa1.
 Solution: You create a new stored access policy.
 Does this meet the goal?

 - [x] Yes.
 - [ ] No.